It is Time to Move Beyond Two-State Illusion in Palestine

 Palestinian Authority President Mahmoud Abbas and Israeli Prime Minister Benjamin Netanyahu.
 Photo: AFP

 In March, Saudi officials delivered President Donald J. Trump‘s “deal of the century” to the president of the Palestinian Authority, Mahmoud Abbas.
-The “deal,” however, was essentially an indictment that urged Palestinians to give up their long struggle for self-determination and freedom in exchange for some cash handouts and couple of infrastructural projects.
+The “deal,” however, was essentially an indictment that urged Palestinians to give up their long struggle for self-determination and freedom in exchange for some cash handouts and a couple of infrastructural projects.
 Palestinians immediately rejected this so-called deal.
 While Abbas refused to even read the document, Saeb Erekat, a veteran Palestinian diplomat, called it a ploy whose aim was to terminate the Palestinian cause.

 The motivations behind Washington’s latest maneuvers vis-à-vis the Israel-Palestine conflict appear to be two-fold.
 First, fully normalizing Israel’s relations with the Arab world, particularly the Arab Gulf, and eventually building an Arab-Israeli consensus against an expansionist Iran.
 Relegating the Palestinian cause to the backburner is an essential precondition to building this anti-Iran front.